 Robert Yang is an artist, writer and game designer who has created a series of acclaimed videogames on gay culture and intimacy, and who premiered We Dwell in Possibility, his Virtual Factory work created in collaboration with Eleanor Davis, in July 2021.

-Jenn Nkiru is known for her powerful films on Blackness and Black identity and her new work will complete the Virtual Factory series in late 2021.
+Jenn Nkiru is known for her powerful films on Blackness and Black identity and her new work will complete the Virtual Factory series in 2023.

 As videogame creators develop ever more compelling and complex online universes, it’s impossible to ignore their influence on our world.
 Virtual Factory explores how artists are responding to this cultural shift, pushing us to consider how virtual architecture can become an extension of our bodies and minds.